-- 1) Refer to 4027 SOP VitD LCMSMS Instrument preparation for detailed instructions for using Thermo XCalibur software to perform integrations and quantitation. - 2) Export the run to Excel then import to the laboratory information management system database (NBB DB or NBB LIMS) for review.
+- Refer to 4027 SOP VitD LCMSMS Instrument preparation for detailed instructions for using Thermo XCalibur software or Ascent Indigo Automated Integration Software to perform integrations and quantitation. - 2) Using either method, export the run to Excel, then import to the laboratory information management system database (NBB\DB, NBB\LIMS or STARLIMS) for review.